- Change Over

 Looking out over the sea through the large windows you can enjoy a wide panorama of the sky, cliff-scape and sea.
 It is particularly amazing in wild winter weather to look out from up here.

 It’s a casual walk to the beach, and there’s space in the garage for kayaks and beach gear.
-Quite a steep hill climb back from the beach, but well worth it!
+It is quite a steep hill climb back from the beach, but well worth it!

 The house is all on one level, but there are a few steps down from the driveway and the driveway is sloping.

 You enter from Foxhole lane onto a downward sloping driveway with parking for one, possibly two, cars.
-To the right, a flight of steps with rail lead to the front door.
+To the right, a flight of steps with a handrail lead to the front door.

 On the seaward side of the driveway there is a little garden with a level seating area and small shallow pond.
 A nice quiet and sunny place to look out at the lovely view.
 This area is not accessible from the enclosed area around the house, but parents should be aware that the pond could be a hazard for small children.